 Importantly, programs that do not respond to the survey will still be listed on the Rating System website, with an indication that this quality data is not available.

-The Rating System will give treatment programs the opportunity to benchmark themselves against their colleagues throughout the state, target their quality improvement efforts in a more meaningful way, and stand out to patients seeking treatment.
+The Rating System will give treatment programs the opportunity to compare themselves against their colleagues throughout the state, target their quality improvement efforts in a more meaningful way, and stand out to patients seeking treatment.
 Programs may also be able to leverage their participation or rating to secure enhanced reimbursement from their contracted payers.

 Participating during the pilot allows you to provide input on the design and impact of the Rating System.
 Your feedback early in the process will shape the structure of the Rating System so that it best serves your needs and the needs of all stakeholders, including consumers, payers, and states in directing resources, supporting providers, and identifying top-performers.